GetSafariTours

 Pros & Cons:

-- The tents are older and lack AC (though the breeze usually suffices).
+- Tents are older and lack air conditioning (the breeze usually does the job).

 4. Sanctuary Swala Camp